Causality-Labs/causality-labs.github.io/_posts/2025-12-26-Docker_Basics.md

 ### What is Docker and Why is it so Popular
 Docker is a tool that packages an application and all its dependencies into a lightweight, portable container, ensuring it runs consistently across any environment.
 By doing this, your application can run the same way whether it is deployed on a laptop, a powerful server, or an embedded platform.

-Docker is popular in industry because of the following reasons:
+Docker is popular in the industry for the following reasons:

 1. **Consistency ("It works on my machine"):** Docker eliminates the common problem where code works in development but fails in production due to different library versions or OS configurations.
 2. **Efficiency:** Unlike Virtual Machines (VMs), containers share the host system's kernel.
 This makes them much smaller, faster to start, and less resource-intensive.
 3. **Isolation:** Each container runs in its own isolated environment.
 You can run multiple applications with conflicting dependencies on the same host without them interfering with each other.
 4. **Scalability and Ecosystem:** With Docker Hub, there is a massive library of pre-built images (like databases, web servers, and compilers) that you can pull and use instantly, significantly speeding up development and deployment.

-If you would like to learn more about about the details of Docker you can find it in th official Docker [Documentation](https://docs.docker.com/get-started/docker-overview/)
+If you would like to learn more about Docker, you can find details in the official Docker [documentation](https://docs.docker.com/get-started/docker-overview/).

 ## Getting Started with Docker
-We will be demonstraiting how we can use Docker based on a simple TCP/IP Client Server application written in C++.
-The source code for this demo and can be found here [Docker Demo](https://github.com/Causality-Labs/Docker_Lesson)
+We will be demonstrating how we can use Docker based on a simple TCP/IP client-server application written in C++.
+The source code for this demo can be found here: [Docker Demo](https://github.com/Causality-Labs/Docker_Lesson)

-The layout out for the source code for our application is as follows:
+The layout for the source code for our application is as follows:

 {% highlight bash linenos %}
 $ tree .